-For your team to maximize the benefits of a Honeycode app, managing its data effectively is key.
-This article discusses several concepts to set you up for success.
-We will:
+For your team to maximize the benefits of Honeycode, effective data management is key.
+In this article we will discusses the following concepts to set you up for success:

 - Define what data is in Honeycode

 - Describe the relation between the app's UI (user interface) and the tables (i.e., the data model)